Street Pastor with a Past: Rev. Keith Kaufold

 The Rev. Keith Kaufold: "We do not hide the fact that we are a worshiping Christian congregation.
 Before, we were just the coffee shop.
 Now, we are truly a people of God who also have good coffee."

 Pastor Keith and his wife Monica were named the 2011 Volunteers of the Year by the Homestead-area Economic Revitalization Corp.
-Their next vision is to open a business to employ teenagers from his ministry and those transitioning from prison life modeled after Homeboy Industries in Los Angeles.
+The ministry has now started a landscaping company to employ teenagers from Eighth Avenue Place and those transitioning from prison.

 Posted: February 17, 2012